-The economic assumptions are based on published five-year forecasts, investment policy and specific characteristics of the Plan membership, with extrapolation to the end of the benefit period.
+The actuarial assumptions are based on published five-year forecasts, investment policy and specific characteristics of the Plan membership, with extrapolation to the end of the benefit period.
 To value the liabilities, the actuary examines the Plan's demographics - the age, length of service and salary ranges of the membership.
 Information is processed on active members, deferred members, pensioners, and surviving spouses who receive benefits.
 In addition, mortality, disability and termination of employment data are reviewed and factored into the valuation assumptions.

-Economic actuarial assumptions 2014 2013
+Actuarial assumptions 2015 2014

-Discount rate, beginning of year 4.50% 3.75%
+Discount rate, beginning of year 3.75% 4.50%

-Discount rate, end of the year 3.75% 4.50%
+Discount rate, end of the year 3.75% 3.75%

-Long-term rate of compensation increases N/A 2.00%

 Long-term inflation rate 2.00% 2.00%

 Assumptions for benefit increases (% of CPI) 70.00% 70.00%

-The following illustrates the sensitivity of some of the major assumptions used in preparing the December 31, 2014, actuarial valuation:
+The following illustrates the sensitivity of some of the major assumptions used in preparing the December 31, 2015, actuarial valuation: